FemtoEmacs/Sumerian/lesson-04-Ur-Nammu-23/README.md

 Sumerians used base 60.
 Therefore, they needed 60 digits to count things.

+You will be happy to learn that we still use the Sumerian method of counting when we deal with navigation and time.
+That is the reason for having 60 minutes in an hour and 60 seconds in a minute.
+Besides this, the latitude and the longitude that determines a position on the Earth's surface is measured in degrees, where each degree is divided in 60 minutes.

+Since the distance from the North Pole is 90 degrees and ten thousand km, each degree of latitude has 10000/90, roughly 111 km.
+If you divide 111 km by 60 to discover the length of one minute, you get 1852 km, which is a nautical mile.

 ## Numbers from 1 to 9 (ash)
 Numbers from 1 to 9 can be written with horizontal wedges called ash.